Montana Labor Laws Guide

 According to the Montana Human Rights Act, employers in the hiring process are prohibited from discriminating against applicants on the basis of:

-No employer can refuse to hire, refuse a promotion or other benefits, discipline, or discharge an employee on the basis of the listed characteristics.
+No employer can refuse to hire, deny a promotion or other benefits, discipline, or discharge an employee based on the listed characteristics.

 Termination laws in Montana

-Most US states follow the doctrine of “at-will” employment, which is to say that either the employee or the employer can end the employment relationship at any time, without providing a reason.
+Most US states follow the “at-will” employment doctrine, which means that either the employee or the employer can end the employment relationship at any time without providing a reason.

-This is not the case in Montana, whose Wrongful Discharge From Employment Act offers added protection to employees, once they've completed their probationary period.
+However, due to the Montana Wrongful Discharge From Employment Act, the State of Montana offers added protection to employees once they’ve completed their probationary period.

-Said probationary period can last up to 18 months (the default is 12 months), during which the employee can be fired without good cause.
+The probationary period lasts 12 months, but the employer can extend it to 18 months.
+Throughout this period, the employee can be fired without a good cause.

 After the probationary period ends, the employer must provide evidence of good cause to terminate an employee.